yelbachir/multgam_pkg/README.md

 This is an Rcpp package which implements automatic smoothing for multiple generalized additive models as described in El-Bachir and Davison (2019).
 The package `multgam` uses R as an interface to the optimization code implemented in C++, and uses the R package `mgcv` to set up the inputs for the optimization and for the plots.

 ## 1. Installation
-`multgam` must be installed from source as follows:
+`multgam` must be installed from source as follows.
 - Download the repository `multgam`.
 - Run the file `./install.R`.